Bone marrow is the soft, fatty tissue inside your bones. Bone marrow contains stem cells, which are immature cells that become blood cells.

 - Allogenic bone marrow transplant is when another person donates bone marrow.
 "Allo" means other.

-With an allogenic transplant, the donor's genes must at least partly match the person's genes.
+With an allogenic transplant, the donor's genes must at least partly match the recipient's genes.
 A brother or sister is most likely to be a good match.
 Sometimes parents, children, and other relatives are good matches.
 But only about 30% of people who need a bone marrow transplant can find a matching donor in their own family.

 Bone Marrow Registries

-The 70% of people who do NOT have a relative who is a good match may be able to find one through a bone marrow registry.
+The 70% of people who do not have a relative who is a good match may be able to find one through a bone marrow registry.
 The largest one is called Be the Match (bethematch.org).
 It registers people who would be willing to donate bone marrow and stores their information in a database.
 Doctors can then use the registry to find a matching donor for a person who needs a bone marrow transplant.

 How to Join a Bone Marrow Registry